-On July 27, 2007, the Company entered into a product development and commercialization agreement with SmithKline Beecham Corporation, doing business as GlaxoSmithKline, and Glaxo Group Limited, which are referred to together as GlaxoSmithKline, that sets forth the terms of an alliance designed to discover, develop and market product candidates that selectively target specified NNR subtypes in five therapeutic focus areas: pain, smoking cessation, addiction, obesity and Parkinson's disease.
-In February 2011, the Company received notice of termination of its product development and commercialization agreement with GlaxoSmithKline.
-By the terms of the agreement, the termination becomes effective in late May 2011.
+On July 27, 2007, the Company entered into a product development and commercialization agreement with SmithKline Beecham Corporation, doing business as GlaxoSmithKline, and Glaxo Group Limited, which are referred to together as GlaxoSmithKline, that set forth the terms of an alliance designed to discover, develop and market product candidates that selectively target specified NNR subtypes for specified therapeutic focus areas.
+In February 2011, the Company received notice of termination of the agreement.
+By the terms of the agreement, the termination became effective in late May 2011.

 Under the agreement and a related stock purchase agreement, GlaxoSmithKline made an initial payment to the Company of \$20,000,000 and purchased 1,275,502 shares of the Company's common stock for an aggregate purchase price of \$15,000,000 on July 27, 2007.
 The purchase price paid by GlaxoSmithKline reflected an aggregate deemed premium of \$3,521,000, based on the closing price of the Company's common stock on the trading day immediately preceding the date that agreements were signed and announced.
 The Company deferred recognition of both the initial payment made by GlaxoSmithKline and the deemed premium paid for the shares of the Company's common stock purchased by GlaxoSmithKline and was recognizing both amounts into revenue on a straight-line basis over the nine-year period of the Company's research and early development obligations estimated at inception of the agreement.
-The Company recognized \$653,000 of the initial payment and deemed premium as revenue for the three months ended March 31, 2010.
+The Company recognized \$653,000 and \$1,307,000 of the initial payment and deemed premium as revenue for the three and six months ended June 30, 2010.

 In December 2007, the Company received a \$6,000,000 payment from GlaxoSmithKline upon the achievement of a specified milestone event under the agreement.
 The Company determined the payment did not meet each of the conditions of its revenue recognition policy (see Note 2) required for recognition of the full amount into revenue upon achievement of the milestone.
 Specifically, based on the progress of this product candidate as of inception of the agreement, achievement of this milestone was reasonably assured within the meaning of the Company's revenue recognition policy.
 Accordingly, the Company recorded the payment as deferred revenue and was recognizing it into revenue on a straight-line basis over the remaining portion of the nine-year period of the Company's research and early development obligations estimated at inception of the agreement.
-The Company recognized \$173,000 of the payment as revenue for the three months ended March 31, 2010.
+The Company recognized \$173,000 and \$346,000 of the payment as revenue for the three and six months ended June 30, 2010, respectively.